ojh31/resistance/README.md

 - A notification is sent to all users when a user joins or leaves the chatroom.
 - Dropdown lists are used to select the set of playable roles.
 On button press, these roles are randomly and privately distributed to the players.
+- Private role-dependent information is revealed to each player.